department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility/after-you-apply.md

 ### Can I appeal the decision?

 Yes.
-If you disagree with our decision, you can file a notice of disagreement within 1 year from the date of the pre-need decision letter.
-If you don't file a notice of disagreement within 1 year, our decision will become final.
+If you disagree with our decision, you can file a Notice of Disagreement within 1 year from the date of the pre-need decision letter.
+If you don't file a Notice of Disagreement within 1 year, our decision will become final.

 You can submit more supporting documents whether or not you choose to appeal the pre-need decision.
 We'll send you VA Form 4107 (Your Rights to Appeal Our Decision) along with your denial letter.
 This form explains your rights to appeal and how to submit more evidence. <br>
 [Learn more about appeals of VA claims](http://www.va.gov/opa/publications/benefits_book/benefits_chap14.asp)